 Electric propulsion was seen as ideal for use in tunnels, to avoid the smoke caused by steam locomotives.
 New Zealand’s first electrified railway, opened in 1923, was a 14-kilometre section through the Ōtira tunnel on the Midland line.
 In 1929 electric locomotives were introduced on the Christchurch–Lyttelton line, which included the Lyttelton tunnel.
 Both sections subsequently switched to diesel traction – the Lyttelton line in 1970 and Ōtira in 1997.

 Commuter trains on the Hutt Valley and Kapiti lines were served by a mixture of electric-hauled trains and English Electric DM multiple units until the early 1980s, when the Hungarian-built Ganz-Mavag EM units were introduced.

 After decades of debate, the central section of the NIMT between Hamilton and Palmerston North was electrified in the 1980s.
 Unlike the Wellington suburban lines, which use a 1.5 kV DC system, the NIMT uses 25 kV AC.
 This section is served by 22 EF-class locomotives built by Brush Electrical Machines in Britain.

-In 2007 the government announced another major electrification project, with the conversion of the Auckland suburban network (currently served by diesel-hauled trains and diesel multiple units) due to be completed by 2013.
+In 2007 the government announced another major electrification project, with the conversion of the Auckland suburban network (then served by diesel-hauled trains and diesel multiple units) completed by 2015.

 Railcars are railway vehicles that carry passengers and have the engine incorporated.
 New Zealand’s first regular railcar services began in 1936, when seven 49-seat Wairarapa-class ‘tin hares’ began running over the Rimutaka Incline.
 These were followed by six Hutt-built Standard diesel express railcars, seating 52, and nine British-made 48-seat Vulcans.